Zren/zren.github.io/kde_docs.md

 {% capture label %}contents/ui/main.qml{% endcapture %}
 {% capture sectionLeft %}

 This is the entry point.
-Various properties are available to set.
+Various properties are available to be set.
 You should know that widgets have several ways of being represented.

-You can have a widget in the panel, which is just an icon that will show a popup window when clicked.
-You can also have it on the desktop as a desktop widget which can be resized by the user.
+* You can have a widget in the panel, which is just an icon that will show a popup window when clicked.
+* You can also have it on the desktop as a desktop widget which can be resized by the user.
 As a desktop widget it can switch between the "icon view", which opens a popup, and directly showing the popup on the desktop when there's enough room.
-You can also have the widget inside another widget (a containment) like the system tray or the panel itself.
-The widget can also be run like an application in it's own window.
+* You can also have the widget inside another widget (a containment) like the system tray or the panel itself.
+* The widget can also be run like an application in it's own window.

 `plasmoid.location` and `plasmoid.formFactor` can tell you how the widget is placed. `plasmoid` is a global variable which is defined when you `import org.kde.plasma.plasmoid 2.0`.
 Read more below.

-`Plasmoid.compactRepresentation` (with a capital) and `Plasmoid.fullRepresentation` are used to define layout of the small "icon" view and the full "popup" view.
-These are both properties of the main Item.
-If neither are set, by default the main item is the full representation.
+`Plasmoid.compactRepresentation` (with a capital) and `Plasmoid.fullRepresentation` are used to define the layout of the small "icon" view and the full "popup" view.
+These are both properties of the main `Item`.
+If neither are set, by default the main `Item` is the full representation.

 `Layout.preferredWidth` can be used to define the default width of a desktop/panel widget, or the size of the popup window (unless it is in the system tray).
 The system tray has a fixed hardcoded size for it's popups.
 It can also define the width of the compact "icon" view in the horizontal panel.
-Note that the preferredWidth/preferredHeight of the compactRepresentation will automatically scale to the thickness of the panel depending on if it's a vertical or horizontal panel.
+Note that the `Layout.preferredWidth`/`Layout.preferredHeight` of the `Plasmoid.compactRepresentation` will automatically scale to the thickness of the panel depending on if it's a vertical or horizontal panel.

 `Layout.minimumWidth` can be used to define the minimum size for a desktop widget / popup.